oliverhausler/attach-ecommerce-starter/README.md

 # attach-ecommerce-starter
-Implement an interactive store where customers meet
+Use ATTACH for an interactive store where customers meet